 We are subject to the Basel III framework (Basel III rule) in the United States.
-The provisions of the

-Basel III rule related to minimum capital requirements, capital buffers and deductions and adjustments to regulatory capital were fully implemented as of January 2019.
-We are also subject to the market risk capital rule as implemented by U.S. banking regulators.
+The provisions of the Basel III rule related to minimum capital requirements, capital buffers and methodologies for calculating regulatory capital were fully implemented as of 2019.
+We are also subject to the market risk capital rule as implemented by the U.S. Agencies.

-As required by the Dodd-Frank Act, we are subject to a "capital floor," also referred to as the Collins Amendment, in the assessment of our regulatory capital adequacy.
+As required by the Dodd-Frank Act, we are subject to a standardized "capital floor," also referred to as the Collins Amendment, in the assessment of our regulatory capital adequacy.
 Thus, our risk-based capital ratios for regulatory assessment purposes are the lower of each ratio calculated under the standardized approach and the advanced approaches.
-We are also subject to the capital conservation buffer and the countercyclical capital buffer described below in this "Supervision and Regulation" section.
+We are also subject to various capital requirements described buffer below in this "Supervision and Regulation" section.

-On July 27, 2023, the U.S. Agencies issued a proposed rule to implement the Basel III endgame (Basel III Endgame Proposal) for large banks, and separately proposed revisions to the U.S. G-SIB capital surcharge framework (G-SIB Surcharge Proposal).
-The Basel III Endgame Proposal would, among other things, eliminate the advanced approaches for monitoring capital adequacy in favor of a new standardized expanded risk-based approach that would include, unlike the current standardized approach, operational risk and CVA risk RWA components, and would also replace the existing market risk rule with the new fundamental review of the trading book (FRTB) framework.
+In July 2023, the U.S. Agencies issued a proposed rule to implement the Basel III endgame agreement (2023 Basel III Endgame Proposal) for large banks, and separately proposed revisions to the U.S. G-SIB capital surcharge framework (2023 G-SIB Surcharge Proposal).
+The 2023 Basel III Endgame Proposal would, among other things, eliminate the advanced approaches for monitoring risk-based capital adequacy in favor of a new standardized expanded risk-based approach that includes new standardized approaches for operational risk and CVA risk RWA components, and would also replace the existing market risk rule with the new fundamental review of the trading book (FRTB) framework.
 The G-SIB Surcharge Proposal would, among other things, measure the G-SIB surcharge in more granular 0.1% increments as opposed to the 0.5% increments that currently apply.